kbventures/next-mtrade/README.md

 <!-- LEARNED -->

 ## What I have learned
-1. Settin up unit tests, intergration tests & e2e tests
+1. Settin up unit, intergration& e2e tests
 2. Postgresql using a object relationnal maper Prisma.
 3. Next.js advanced concept like Edge runtime
 4. Typescript
-5. Libraries likes next-autt & next-i18next
+5. Internationalization with next-i18-next
+6. Authentication with next-auth

 ## What issues have I faced and how I resolved them